KeleCant/Startup/README.md

 - modified HTLM pages to work with new functions
 - Created DisplayInfo class that will be used to modify an HTML function with new information
 - Created new function for each page that updates the display and database
+- Created new functions to display stored data.